Alcatrazes Islands: History

 After Brazil's colonization by the Portuguese, Alcatrazes's first mention comes from 1530, on Pero Lopes de Souza's diary.
 Souza was one of the leaders of the first Portuguese expedition assembled to take over the new colony.
-Back then, the main island served as a stock-up point for their fleet.
-Explorers would collect fish and wood before proceeding to Southern Brazil.
+The group used the place to collect fish and wood before resuming their journey towards the south of Brazil.

-In the 18th century, the main island was used by fishermen and caiçaras for fisingh, shelter and guano extraction, the latter a valuable fertilizer.
+In the 18th century, the main island was used by fishermen and caiçaras for fishing, shelter and guano extraction, producing through the latter efforts a valuable fertilizer.
+Such exploitation was also detected in the 1950s.